-Manufactured in its Berea, OH plant, using only the highest quality proprietary ingredients.
+Manufactured in USA using only the highest quality proprietary ingredients.
 All AquaGuard products are manufactured with strenuous quality assurance guidelines including batch numbers to ensure color and only the best quality blending.

 Even in a DIY project, AquaGuard 5000 is known for it’s high quality customer support.
 Contact us at any time!

 A – AquaGuard 5000 is not USDA Approved.
 However, AquaGuard 5000 is FDA Compliant.

 This gives AquaGuard 5000 the credentials to be able to bid and refinish marine habitats and be specked by the Armed Forces and colleges.